jerryhgladinet/docs/user_droid/source/sharing_collaborating.rst

 Share
 ------------------------

-User will be redirected to the **Share/Invite User** to share screen.
-There add the email addresses of the users and select different options for sharing.
+User will be redirected to the **Share/Invite User** screen.
+There, add the email addresses of the users and select different options for sharing.
-On the next screen, enter the email address(es) of the users.
-Press the ">" icon to add users to share.
+Press the ">" icon to add users to the share.

 .. image:: _static/2021newimage028.png

-On the next screen, click the yellow arrow to select "**Continue as it is now**" (read-only access).
+On the next screen, touch the yellow arrow to select "**Continue as it is now**" (read-only access).
 Or select "**Add user as a Guest User**" to get access to other settings.

 .. image:: _static/2023newimage80.png